+Module credits 40.00

+NQF Level 08

-Module credits 40.00 Prerequisites No prerequisites.
+Prerequisites No prerequisites.

-Contact time 1 lecture per week S1
+Contact time 1 lecture per week S1, ad hoc

 Language of tuition Module is presented in English

 Department Business Management

 Period of presentation Year

 The purpose of this module is to introduce students to the nature and the role of research in a business enterprise so that they will be able to conduct and utilise research.

 Study themes:

 - The role of research in an enterprise;

 - Conceptualisation and the scientific thinking process;

 - The research process;

-- Research planning and design;
+- · Research planning and design;

 - Data gathering and analysis; and

 - Reporting of research results.